 Gulf of Alaska: Two Oceans Meet, But Do Not Mix

-The Gulf of Alaska is located in the northeastern Pacific Ocean, off the southern coast of Alaska, between the Alaska Peninsula and the Alexander Archipelago in the United States.
+The Gulf of Alaska is in the northeastern Pacific Ocean, off the southern coast of Alaska, between the Alaska Peninsula and the Alexander Archipelago.

 Table of Contents